 10. Live in the present: when you think about everything you have to do, or if you will be alone forever and how you will cope, this can trigger all your stress.
 When this starts to happen and that panicky feeling creeps in, focus on the present.
 Take a minute and use all your senses to focus on what is around you.
 Breathe deeply, examine your surroundings, pay attention to what the air feels like.
 Taking this little break will allow your heart rate to slow, and hopefully stave off feelings of stress and panic.
 Practicing mindfulness will keep you calm and rational throughout this emotional time.

-Contact A Fresno Family Law Attorney
+Contact a Fresno and San Diego Family Law Attorney

 Rebecca Medina is a family law attorney serving the Fresno, California area.
 If you are looking for a local divorce attorney who will handle your case competently and compassionately, contact the law offices of Rebecca Medina, who will guide you through the stressful process of getting a divorce.